 Servings: 6 – 8

-El Paragua’s posole recipe is the same one used by Frances Atencio.
-Frances’ children have mastered the recipe and continue to serve their mom’s comfort food at El Paragua in Espanola and El Parasol locations in Espanola, Santa Fe and Los Alamos.
+El Parasol’s posole recipe is the same one used by Frances Atencio.
+Frances’ children have mastered the recipe and continue to serve their mom’s comfort food at El Parasol locations in Espanola, Santa Fe and Los Alamos.

 - 1 ½ pound of posole corn or hominy (dried or frozen)

 - 3 ounces dried New Mexico red chile pods (6-7 large chile pods)

 - 3 pounds of fresh pork roast